 Yes.
 It is highly recommended that you take HIV medicines while pregnant to protect yourself and your unborn baby.
-Starting combination drugs early in pregnancy and during the birth process are ideal.
+Starting combination drugs early in pregnancy and during the birth process is ideal.
 Taking HIV medication to decrease your viral load to as low as possible will decrease the risk of giving HIV to your baby.

 It is generally recommended that you continue taking the same medications as you were taking before becoming pregnant.
-However, there are some medications that should be avoided during pregnancy and your doctor may change you to a different combination of medicines during your pregnancy.
+However, there are some medications that should be avoided during pregnancy, and your doctor may change you to a different combination of medicines during your pregnancy.

 Globally, only about 2.8% of babies are born with birth defects believed to be from HIV medications.
-There are risks of preterm birth, small babies, and still birth, but these outcomes are often due to other circumstances, like limited nutrition.
+There are risks of preterm birth, small babies, and stillbirth, but these outcomes are often due to other circumstances, like limited nutrition.

 - Chen.
 Et al. (2012).
 Highly Active Antiretroviral Therapy and Adverse Birth Outcomes Among HIV-Infected Women in Botswana.
 J Infect Dis.; 206(11): 1695–1705.

 - Ndirangu.
 Et al. (2012).
-Maternal HIV infection associated with small-for-gestational age infants but not preterm births: evidence from rural South Africa.
+Maternal HIV infection associated with small-for-gestational-age infants but not preterm births: evidence from rural South Africa.
 Hum Reprod; 27(6): 1846–1856.

 - Williams.
 Et al. (2016).
 Congenital Anomalies and in utero Antiretroviral Exposure in HIV-exposed Uninfected Infants.
 JAMA Pediatr; 169(1): 48–55.

 Can I get married if I am HIV-positive?